emurphy7/Odometer_project/README.md

 **Pre-Processing:**
-The link to the dataset is: Odometer_project/small_data/small_odometer_dataset In order to preprocess the data, the matlab folder will need to be downloaded.
+The link to the dataset is: Odometer_project/small_data/small_odometer_dataset In order to preprocess the data, the matlab_files folder will need to be downloaded.
 The image processing toolbox in matlab also needs to be installed. https://www.mathworks.com/products/image.html

 Once this folder is download, move the small_odometer dataset into it.
 Create an empty folder for results titled: small_odometer_dataset_bicubic_result_sharpen
 From there run_file.m file can be run and this will create the processed images.